deepware/dface/README.md

 ### MTCNN

 This implementation takes a list of frames and returns a list of detected faces.
 The input and output lists always have the same size.
-If no face is detected for a frame, the corresponding list element is `None`, otherwise it's a tuple of three elements; `(bounding_boxs, probabilities, landmarks)`.
+If no face is detected for a frame, the corresponding list element is returned `None`, otherwise it's a tuple of three elements; `(bounding_boxes, probabilities, landmarks)`.

 ```python
 mtcnn = MTCNN('cuda')